Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Results

-Once weights become unusable due to leakage, dead-time is consumed to refresh the weight, which can be approximated by the analog memory's write time.
-When examining the ratio of retention time to write time for analog memories from Table {\ref{table:tab3}}, this ratio (10,000 for DEOAM) is a couple orders of magnitude greater than the retention time to network latency ratio (100) required to have high inference accuracy.
+Once weights become unusable due to leakage, dead-time is consumed to refresh the weight, which consists of the time needed to update the DAC inputs, analog memory write time, and DAC settling time.
+For DEOAM, the write time is about 65 ns in the fastest case.
+Surveyed DACs, in similar process nodes to DEOAM, can achieve sample rates up to 3 GS/s (or 333 ps per sample), and reported SRAM propagation delays are in the 10s of picoseconds, meaning that the time needed to update the DAC inputs and DAC settling time is negligible compared to the DEOAM write time \cite{wu_130_2008, kumar_impact_2021}.
+Even for the fastest write time among surveyed analog memory technologies (500 ps for PCMs), the analog memory write time is similar to DAC sample rates \cite{miller_optical_2018}.
+Therefore, the dead-time can be approximated by the analog memory's write time.
+When examining the ratio of retention time to write time for analog memories, this ratio (10,000 for DEOAM) is a couple orders of magnitude greater than the retention time to network latency ratio (100) required to have high inference accuracy.
 This means the dead-time for refreshing can be much shorter than network latency.
 Therefore, refreshes can occur after each image classification, thereby maintaining accurate weights for high inference accuracy without adding significant latency but at the cost of refresh power.